Work Wise Week

 National Work from Home Day

 The aim of Work Wise Week and National Work from Home Day is to promote modern “smarter” working practices such as agile, flexible, remote and mobile working, as well as working from home.
 This year we invite Employers, Employees and the Self Employed to use their social media channels to say what they are doing to encourage smarter working referencing #workwiseweek and #nwfhd

-During the week, we will publish a series guest blogs from our strategic partners as well as the heads of organisations who have already experienced the significant benefits of implementing smarter working practices.
+During the week, we will publish a series of guest blogs from some of our strategic partners as well as the heads of organisations who have already experienced the benefits of smarter working.

 Implementing a Smarter Working Policy can lead to significant gains in productivity as well as increased work/life balance which is a win/win for Employers and Employees.